Basketball Offense - Horns OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Meanwhile, O5 and O3 set a double screen for O4.
 O4 cuts under the screens for a pass from O2 and the lay-up (diagram PP3).

 "Flex"Starting in the Horns set with O4 and O5 opposite (diagram PP22), O1 dribbles over O4's screen to the right wing.
 O5 cuts inside to the right block and could get the pass from O1.
 After screening, O4 pops out on top and receives the pass from O1.
 O5 sets a flex-screen for O3 (diagram PP23).
 O3 flex-cuts inside and could get the pass from O4.

 O1 moves to the right corner.
 O5 then shapes up to the ball (posts up) and O4 takes a couple dribbles to the right (for a better passing angle), and looks to pass to O5 inside (diagram PP24).
 If this pass is not open, O5 seals the X5 defender as O4 passes to O1, and then O1 passes to O5 inside.

-Get the rest of the Horns Offense "Post Plays" in Coach Perkins' Horns DVD, the Premium Members section and the Deluxe CD and downloads.
+Get 20 additional plays in Coach Perkins' Horns DVD, the Premium Members section and the Playbook download.

 - 3 more pick and roll plays